Updated December 14, 2020

-Plans for the fall semester are made based on projected ongoing COVID-19 concerns.
-If conditions were to improve significantly due to reduced disease activity in Indiana, IU School of Medicine will look for ways to increase face-to-face activities based on recommendations from AAMC, CDC and the Indiana State Department of Health.
+Plans for the spring semester are being made based on projected COVID-19 concerns.
+If conditions were to improve significantly due to reduced disease activity in Indiana, IUSM will look for ways to increase face-to-face activities based on recommendations from AAMC, CDC and the Indiana State Department of Health.

 COVID-19 Practices for FCP2

 COVID-related considerations have resulted in modifications to the Phase 1 curriculum.
-FCP2 will contain required face-to-face sessions.
+FCP2 will not contain required face-to-face sessions in the Spring.

 What is expected from our cohort in terms of extracurricular activities to be competitive for residency?

 Residencies understand that extracurricular activities and clinical experiences will be limited in the 2020-2021 (and possibly further) academic year due to the COVID-19 pandemic.
 Opportunities for clinical exposure will be limited across the country.
 There will not be expectations for specific extracurricular activities to be competitive for residency due to these limitations.
 Students should seek out opportunities as available but not feel obligated to do so given some of the current restrictions.

 What will happen to Class of 2023 in regard to clinical experiences in the Spring?